 On March 6, 2019, the Company entered into a loan agreement with the Lender.
-The Loan Agreement provides for a \$5 million term loan (the "Loan"), evidenced by a term promissory note and security agreement (the "Note"), for proceeds of \$5 million.
-The Loan bears interest at 12% per annum and matures on September 6, 2020, subject to one 12-month extension upon the Company's option and upon payment of a 1% one-time extension fee.
-The Company's obligations under the Loan Agreement are secured by a first priority lien in the Collateral.
+Under the Loan Agreement we borrowed \$5 million (the "Loan"), evidenced by a 12% term Promissory Note and Security Agreement due September 6, 2020.
+The loan was secured by a first priority lien in the Collateral.
 Concurrently with entering into the Loan Agreement, the Company entered into, and borrowed another \$5 million under, a loan agreement with another stockholder of the Company, which is not a related party, on the same terms as are contained in the Loan Agreement.
+The Company issued 100,000 Warrants to the Lender and the other lender exercisable at \$6 per share.